salatiel6/pokemon-scouting/docs/mental_map.md

 ## 14) I moved configuration to .env with a typed Settings singleton
 - I created a Settings class (pydantic-settings) to load all required variables from .env/env.
 All keys are required (no defaults) for production-like discipline.
 - I exposed a lazy singleton (settings) for consistent access across modules and mirrored those values into app.config for extension compatibility.
-- Tests use monkeypatch to override env vars; this validated that the app reads env correctly.
-An optional fallback path exists if pydantic-settings is unavailable.

 ## 15) I dockerized the app
 - I added a multi-stage Dockerfile (builder + runtime), a docker-compose.yaml, and a .dockerignore.